bwssytems/ha-bridge/README.md

 Name |	Type |	Description
 -----|-------|-------------
-device | HUE lights object | The HUE light detail descriptor, see api for lights response below. huedeviceid | string | The id of the actual passthru HUE light id. hueaddress | string | The address of the target HUE bridge. huename | string | A name given to the target HUE bridge.
+device | HUE lights object | The HUE light detail descriptor, see API for lights response below. huedeviceid | string | The id of the actual passthru HUE light id. hueaddress | string | The address of the target HUE bridge. huename | string | A name given to the target HUE bridge.